We’ll also read about:

 When scare tactics didn’t, immediately, work, he tried sweetening the deal by saying, in effect, “Look, if you just surrender I’ll let you stay here in your own homes and your own land until later when I come back for you and take you to a really nice place, almost like this.”

 In other words, see what I can do for you!
 Don’t trust your God, trust me!

 Nothing much has changed when it comes to the deceitfulness of our enemy, has it?
-He’s still trying to deceive us into trusting in anything and everything but the Lord.
+He’s still trying to deceive us into trusting in everything but the Lord.

 If we’re single and want a mate, he often tries to convince us to quit waiting on God’s choice and look to the world.
 The result is the loss of our testimony and often a lifetime of consequences.

 When it comes to material goods, he tries to convince all of us that we need more “stuff” instead of being content with what God has provided.
 In the process he steals our joy and the peace that comes from resting in God.

 And when it comes to pleasure, he works hard to keep us believing that pleasure can only be found outside of God’s parameters when, in reality, the only lasting pleasure and satisfaction can be found in God.

 But he wraps sin in such a pretty packages (Heb.
 3.13) by telling us things like:

 “You can have lunch with that married co-worker; you’re not doing anything wrong.
 You’re just friends.
 Besides he’s a guy; maybe he can help you understand your husband better.”

 “Living together is fine as long as you’re ‘committed.’
 After all, a wedding license is ‘just a piece of paper.'”